evisiion/PageJS/README.md

     });

-The `model object` simply acts as a container for elements and returns itself in html form through its method `html`.
+The `model object` simply acts as a container for elements and returns itself in html form.

-    Document.body.AppBody.ChatRoomWrapper = {
+    Page.body.AppBody.ChatRoomWrapper = {

       new div({